 A significant number of private companies world-wide have adopted zero deforestation policies.
 In a groundbreaking move, the Norwegian parliament has now made a similar commitment, pledging to ensure deforestation-free supply chains through the government’s public procurement policy.

 The Rainforest Fund Norway has worked for a number of years to make this happen.

-The pledge was made in the Recommendation of the Norwegian parliament’s Standing Committee on Energy and the Environment regarding the government’s Action Plan on Nature Diversity’, which has now been put forward.
+The pledge was made in the Recommendation of the Norwegian parliament’s Standing Committee on Energy and the Environment regarding Norway's national biodiversity action plan, which has now been put forward.

 In its recommendation the Committee requests, among other things, that the government “impose requirements to ensure that public procurements do not contribute to deforestation of the rainforest”.

 Further details on the actual requirements will have to be elaborated by the government as a follow-up of the decision by the parliament.

 As far as Rainforest Foundation Norway is aware, Norway is the first country in the world to commit to zero deforestation in its public procurement.